cinemascience/pycinema-readthedocs/docs/source/urlexample.rst

 .. image:: img/URLCarExample_dataviews.png
    :align: center

 The other tab shows the node graph that powers the two views.
+The filters are connected through lines between input and output attributes, each of which is marked with a dot.
+The dot indicates the place on the filter where connections can be made.

 .. image:: img/URLCarExample_nodegraph.png
    :align: center